Robpol86/etaprogress/README.md

 Draw progress bars with room for colors and display rates and ETAs in your console applications.
 ETA library is its own class so it may be used in other non-console applications.
 ETAs calculated with simple linear regression.

 This library supports both defined and undefined progress bars.
-Undefined progress bars are those which do not have a "total size".
+Undefined progress bars are those that do not have a "total size".
 Similar to when wget downloads a file with an unknown file size.
 Due to this, undefined progress bars have no percent and no ETA.
 Defined progress bars are the usual progress bars with percentages and ETAs.